The Journey to Fluency: 5 Italian Intermediate Courses to Advance Your Language Skills

-Much like Dante in his tumultuous quest to paradiso (heaven), you fought through the seven circles of perilous pronouns, shape-shifting verbs and dreaded rolling of the Rs and have come out the victor.
+Much like Dante in his tumultuous quest to paradiso (heaven), you fought through your own seven circles of Italian language trials.

 What You Need to Know Before Your Italian Intermediate Course

 So you think you’re ready for an Italian intermediate course, do ya?

 Well, buckle up your seat belt because things are about to get weird.
 We’re talking particles like ce, ne and la flying left and right and doing things particles have no business doing, and verb tenses coming out of the woodwork that don’t even exist in English.

 Now, don’t panic!
 But there are some things you should consider before moving forward.

 - Test your skills.
 The first step is simply to know if you’re ready.
 The easiest way to do that is to take a test that measures your skills.
 If the intermediate course you want to sign up for doesn’t make you take one beforehand (most will), just ask and the school will be sure to send one your way.
 For those not taking a course at a school (or if you just can’t wait to find out) there are online level tests you can take and assess yourself subito (right away).